stephenostermiller/Stack-Exchange-Auto-Editor/README.md

  - Ensures the title starts with a capital letter but is not all caps.
  - Removes niceties such as "hello", "thanks", and "please help"
  - Removes "Edit:"
- - Replaces domains like `my-site.tld` with [officially approved example domains](https://datatracker.ietf.org/doc/html/rfc2606#section-2) like `my-site.example`
+ - Replaces domain names like "mydomain", "abc" or "foo" that have a real top level domain with [officially approved example domains](https://datatracker.ietf.org/doc/html/rfc2606#section-3) like `example.com`.
+When multiple different example domains are used, the replacements will use the [`.example` top level domain which is also reserved for example usage](https://datatracker.ietf.org/doc/html/rfc2606#section-2).
  - Applies code formatting to example URLs

 To minimize false-auto-corrections, these rules are markdown-aware.
 For example, spelling corrections are not applied inside code blocks or URLs.
 Each rule has a list of places where it should be applied.